codex-academy/database-intro/index.md

 # Data Modeling and Persistence

 Applications need a way of storing and manipulating data.
 That is what databases are for.
-Databases make it easy to store, structure, retrieve and manage data.
+Databases let you store, structure, retrieve and manage data.

 ## Database basics